 If you want your pet to be under control when it is with the baby you need for it to be under control at all times.
 This means starting long before the baby comes by teaching your dog to obey commands.
 Enroll in a dog training camp or school.
 Teach your dog to sit, roll over, heel and lay down on command.
 This lets the dog know that you are in charge of decision making.
 You may want to read my article on dealing with aggression in dogs for more information.
 One of the most powerful commands is to train your dog not to eat a treat until you give the OK.
 This is an extremely difficult task for a pet and by the time it masters it I will leave you thoroughly in charge of all important matters in your household.
 Another strong command is to sit patiently even when activity is occurring in the room.
 Begin by standing at the dog’s side and eventually get to a point where you can leave the room and the dog will continue to sit.
 Whenever I train dogs to these commands I use the positive reinforcement of a pat on the head, a kind word and a treat instead of punishment.
 Practice the stay command in the room you have set aside for the baby.
 Some authorities suggest you put a doll in the crib and fuss over it as if it were the baby.
 You can do this, but I think dogs are quite intelligent enough to know the difference.
 Letting the dog become accustomed to the smell of warm formula is probably a good idea.

-We have all heard the folk tale that your cat will smother the baby.
-There is absolutely no truth in this.
+We have all heard the folktale that a cat will intentionally smother a baby.
+There is no truth in that.
 Cats may not come to the rescue of the baby but neither will they do anything to intentionally harm it.
-Cats might be drawn to the baby by the smell of milk formula.
+Cats might be drawn to the baby by the smell of milk formula or plain curiosity.
 If this should happen, shoo the cat away from the baby’s crib.
 Some might close the baby’s door and install an infant monitor but I set a few mouse traps under a sheet of newspaper to “mine” the area around the crib for a week or two.
 You can also replace the child’s door with a screen door.

-If you have reptiles such as a turtles, an iguana or a snake, keep them and things that have been in contact with them away from small children.
-Reptiles are a reservoir for Salmonella bacteria that can cause severe illness in young children.
+If you also have reptiles such as a turtles, an iguana or a snake, keep them and things that have been in contact with them away from small children.
+Reptiles are a reservoir for salmonella bacteria that can cause severe illness in young children.
 The same goes for pet rodents.